BMW 3 Series (G20): Equipment

-With the LCI introduced in 2022 all models come standard with the "BMW Curved Display" which integrates both a 14.9-inch infotaintment display and a 12.3-inch instruments display.
+With the LCI introduced in 2022 all models come standard with the "BMW Curved Display" which integrates both a 14.9-inch infotainment display and a 12.3-inch instruments display.
 The system features iDrive with BMW OS 8, sometimes referred to as iDrive 8.

 Optional equipment includes the BMW LaserLight, a BMW display key, self-righting wheel center caps, and a Welcome Light Carpet.
 A Digital Key system enables a smartphone to lock or unlock the vehicle using near-field communication, and will start the engine when placed in the wireless charging tray.
 The optional parking assistant system displays a three-dimensional 360 degree view of the car and its surroundings, which can also be remotely viewed in the BMW ConnectedDrive app.

-318–330 models with the M Sport package and M340 models can be fitted with M Performance Parts.
+316i–330i models with the M Sport package and M340 models can be fitted with M Performance Parts.
 This includes a splitter, lip spoiler, tailpipes, sport brakes, darker taillights and more carbon fibre parts.

 Only 318d and selected 320d models are available with a 6-speed manual transmission, though in some markets the 318i is also available with it.

 BMW had controversially implemented a yearly fee for access to Apple CarPlay, a feature built into the car, and for which BMW pays no yearly fee or other ongoing expense.
 As of December 2019 it is reported that this fee will no longer be charged as BMW has backtracked on this decision.

 In March 2019 at the Geneva Motor Show, the 330e iPerformance model was introduced.
 It shares its engine with the 320i and a 50 kW electric motor, it has a maximum electric range of 60 km.
 It has a 12 kWh battery (9.6 kWh usable) along with a newly developed system called "XtraBoost" allowing a temporary power increase from the electric motor of up to 30 kW.